General Information on Provisional Ballots

 - A poll clerk (but only if the clerk does so based on a questionable signature by the voter on the poll list).

-- A challenger appointed by a candidate, or a political party.
+- A challenger appointed by an independent candidate or a political party with the proper credentials.

 - During a primary election, a voter who is a member of the political party whose ballot is being requested by the voter.

 Situations in which a Challenge Should be Issued